karina-yuk/kb-books-finder/README.md

 ## Description

-This application is a books search engine that allows users to search for books and save them to a database.
-The application uses React, Node.js, Express and MongoDB.
+"This application is a book search engine crafted using the MERN stack (MongoDB, Express.js, React, Node.js), it allow users to explore books from the Google Books API.
+This project was initially structured with a RESTful API design, the project underwent a refactor to adopt GraphQL alongside Apollo Server, enhancing both performance and adaptability.
+With GraphQL, users can seamlessly retrieve and manipulate data through queries and mutations, resulting in a more efficient user experience."

 ## Table of Contents